What is Price Action?

-The price you see on any chart is the price action.
-Many technicians use price action to determine how the market is moving and Price action trading is the art of making your trading decision based purely on the price.
+Price action shows the activity, or the ebb and flow, of the price active itself – the action of the price.
+The price on any chart is the price action.
+Traders use price action to predict how the market is expected to move, and price action trading is the art of making a trading decision based only on the behaviour of the price.

 - OHLC bars (Open, High, Low, Close)

-The Psychology behind Price Action
+The Psychology Behind Price Action

 Who trades with price action?